List of Mundo Mo'y Akin characters: Jerome Alvarez

 Portrayed by Alden Richards.
 Good-looking, street-smart, romantic with the soul of a dreamer, Jerome finished Culinary Arts and now working as a sous-chef in the resort owned by the Carbonels.
 Jerome has an unrequited crush on the bratty Darlene Carbonel, and has been long-time friends with both her and Marilyn Mendoza [a girl who despite possessing an ugly appearance lies a heart of gold].
 He eventually embroiled in a complicated love triangle between the two girls.
-Jailed by Doña Charito a while makes an incident at mall to Fight at Marilyn's new Boyfriend Harry.

 Zenaida "Aida" Carbonel

 Portrayed by Jolina Magdangal, Aida is the niece of Charito Carbonel's late husband, Ziggy's cousin and the surrogate mother of Jerome Alvarez.
 Aida finished her degree in Business Management but ended up working for the Carbonels as a constant aid to Charito's every whim and demand.
 Aida believes that she also has the rights for the Carbonel's vast properties and is determined to reclaim what is rightfully hers.
 She holds the key to the secret behind the real identities of Darlene Carbonel and Marilyn Mendoza and uses it to blackmail Giselle Carbonel to get what she wants, as well as to exact revenge on Doña Charito and Ziggy.

 The role, Aida was originally offered to Agot Isidro but the actress turned it down because she found the role "quite similar" to her popular character Leila Samonte in the 2012 hit series, One True Love.
 The role went to Magdangal, who says in an interview "it's my first time to play antagonist role [...] it's kinda weird but challenging."
-Mundo Mo'y Akin was Jolina last television on GMA, before returning to ABS-CBN in 2014.
+Mundo Mo'y Akin was Jolina’s last television series on GMA before returning to ABS-CBN the following year.

-Ziggy Carbonel / Mendoza
+Ziggy Carbonel

 Portrayed by Gabby Eigenmann, Ziggy is Doña Charito Carbonel's only son, Giselle's husband and father to Darlene.
 Born with a silver spoon in his mouth, Ziggy is used to being given everything he wants.
 He works as the general manager of "Carbonel Barongs"–their family business, and later as a resort owner.
 Happy-go-lucky and vain, Ziggy believes that life is all about pleasure.
 He is also known for being a womanizer and loves being surrounded by beautiful and sexy women.
 A vicious man, he can stand up to anyone and he never hesitates to speak his mind on things.
 But behind his seemingly "perfect world" hid a deep, dark secret that his wife, Giselle has been hiding for him for a long time.

 Eigenmann was the first actor cast and said "I do not mind it playing another antagonist.
 There is so much challenge from it.
 People never get bored of it, including myself."